The Future of AI Part 3

 No alt text provided for this image

-"When it comes to battery life, 42 percent of cross-industry decision makers expect 5G to enable devices to consume less which is key in remote monitoring situations."
+"When it comes to battery life, 42 percent of cross-industry decision makers expect 5G to enable devices to consume less power which is key in remote monitoring situations."

 "Current consumer-grade wearables are widely used for preventative measures but are not considered sufficiently accurate or reliable for diagnosis.
 In addition, for liability reasons, patients’ smartphones cannot be relied upon for connectivity.
 For their part, wearables require high-frequency updates from a central repository but at low-data rates.
 5G connectivity is not limited to wearables; it also enables patients to carry a medical-grade 5G router that then connects to various wearables using Bluetooth."